microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 Creating a concrete undo (or redo) edit requires access to the repair data associated with the edit to be undone/redone.

+#### Deriving Repair Data

+Repair data needs to be created when an edit is made on a local branch.

+##### For New Local Edits

+This can be done by creating a repair store with access to the forest that drives the application UI for this branch and passing the `Delta` for the edit to the repair data store _before_ that same delta is applied to the forest.
+This is the same data-flow as what is currently being used to rollback transactions (whether they are aborted or not).
+In the future this may change to a model where the repair data is queried from the forest as part of applying the `Delta` to it.

+##### For Rebased Local Edits

+Repair data also needs to be (re)created when a local edit is rebased in the face of changes on the parent branch (possibly the trunk).
+In that case, we need to reapply the rebased version of the original edits to a separate forest solely for the purpose of generating the repair data.
+"Separate" here means that the forest is not the forest that drives updates to the application's UI.

+The reason we need to use a separate forest is that the normal forest gets updated with a more efficient delta (which takes into account the fact that the original version of the rebased changes had already been applied).
+For example, if a local edit deleted some node foo, and that edit needed to be rebased over an incoming edit that edits foo in some way, then the forest that drives the UI should receive an empty `Delta`.
+However, for the purpose of getting the correct repair data for the rebased edits, we do need to get some forest into the state where foo exists and the incoming edit has been applied to it, so that we can gather the correct repair data for foo and associate that repair data with the rebased edit.

+There are two ways we can get a forest into that state:

+1. Fork the forest that drives the UI for that branch, apply the inverse of the original (i.e., unrebased) local edits, then apply the incoming edit(s).
+2. Fork the forest that drives the UI for the parent branch.

+Option #2 is bound to be more efficient but may require a more complex contract between parent and child branches.
+These options should be explored during implementation.

+#### Managing Repair Data

 This data can be stored in a repair data store that is co-located with the edit on the relevant commit tree.
 This approach has the following pros and cons: